Sarang095/kubernetes-controlled-CRUD-APIs/README.md

 # GitOps-Driven CI/CD Pipeline for CRUD Application Deployment on Kubernetes Cluster with Amazon EC2

 ## Repository for Kubernetes Manifests
-The Kubernetes manifests for this project are available at:
+The Kubernetes manifests for this project:
 [https://github.com/Sarang095/kube-manifests](https://github.com/Sarang095/kube-manifests)

 ## Overview